Typed records¶

 rename-field.
 Metadata-only; no data rewrite.
 Composite indexes referring to the renamed field are also updated. - Remove field —

 remove-field.
-Tombstones the field infields.conf; bytes stay reserved in Zone B untilvacuum --compact. - Drop tombstones —
+Tombstones the field infields.conf; bytes stay reserved in every record's payload untilvacuum --compact. - Drop tombstones —

 Auditing the layout¶